 PIA MACE blocks domains for advertisements, trackers, and malware.
 Unlike some other ad blocker options, PIA MACE does not have the ability to white list certain domains, or adjust the filter settings.
 It is simply On or Off.

-While some ad blocker is better than no ad blocker, I would not recommend using PIA MAC as your primary ad blocker.
+While any ad blocker is better than no ad blocker, I would not recommend using PIA MACE as your primary ad blocker.
 When I tested different VPN ad blockers, I found that PIA's ad blocker did not block as many domains as other options.

 In terms of VPN ad blockers, NordVPN, Surfshark, and Perfect Privacy performed better than PIA, while PureVPN and CyberGhost performed the worst.
-We compare and contrast the two in our Surfshark vs PIA guide.
+We compare and contrast two of them in our Surfshark vs PIA guide.

 Overall, PIA does well in terms of security and privacy features, even if the ad blocker is not very robust.